 4B/3 Does state membership have to be paid?

 Yes, it is required to join not only USBC national but local and state associations as well.

 4B/4 Can a USBC Youth member join an Adult/Youth league as the adult, or would it affect her eligibility as a USBC Youth member?

-The league rules and/or board determine if she can join as the adult.
+USBC defines a youth as 18 and under with USBC youth membership and adult's as 18 and over with USBC adult membership.
+Therefore, an 18-year-old can have either membership.
+The league rules and/or board can determine if an 18-year-old with youth membership can join as the adult.
 Since the league must follow USBC Rule 400, it would have no effect on her USBC Youth membership.

 4B/5 Is the USBC Lifetime Membership the same as a Life Membership in our association?

 No, the USBC Lifetime Membership was offered to members for purchase.
-All these members have USBC ID numbers that start with either 1- or 2 Local Life Memberships are individual products offered by a local association, usually for local Hall of Fame members or other honorary awards.
+All these members have USBC ID numbers that start with either 1- or 2-.
+Local Life Memberships are individual products offered by a local association, usually for local Hall of Fame members or other honorary awards.

 4B/5 Our association pays for the memberships for our local Hall of Fame members.
 Should we process them the same as with National Hall of Fame members using the "Natl Hall Fame Sport Mrgd" product in WinLABS?

 No, that product is reserved for members of the USBC Hall of Fame.
 State or Local Hall of Fame members whose associations are paying for their memberships as part of their honor should create their own local/state Hall of Fame membership product in WinLABS, as the national and state dues must still be paid.